Not-so-Cleansing Recessions: Introduction

 We conclude by studying a quantitative version of our model.
 This allows us to evaluate the overall effect of recessions, accounting for transitional dynamics.
 We use our estimated parameters for love-of-variety and the elasticity of substitution, and calibrate the rest of the model to moments of the Spanish firm-level administrative data.
 First, we show that, given the estimated love-of-variety and elasticity of substitution, the planner would like to introduce a steady-state subsidy to the fixed cost.
 As highlighted by our normative results, the economy features too few firms, and the planner wants to induce a higher number of varieties.
-Quantitatively, we find that this subsidy can increase welfare by 55.30\% in consumption equivalent variation (CEV).
+Quantitatively, we find that this subsidy can increase welfare by $55.30\%$ in consumption equivalent variation (CEV).
 Next, we study business cycles in our quantitative model.
 We engineer a temporary increase in the fixed cost so that in the trough, 20.44\% of firms exit, as in Spain in 2007-09.
-Absent any policy intervention, this recession induces a welfare loss of -5.28\% CEV.
-This loss is largely driven by a very persistent loss of varieties (-6.5\% after 25 years), consistent with the deviation from trend observed in the data.
+Absent any policy intervention, this recession induces a welfare loss of $-5.28\%$ CEV.
+This loss is largely driven by a very persistent loss of varieties ($-9.1\%$ after 15 years), consistent with the deviation from trend observed in the data.
 When we allow the social planner to intervene, it does so by subsidizing firms during the recession to minimize the exit of varieties.
 The planner fully shifts the absorption mechanism of the recession: it induces firms not to exit and reallocates labor from production to fixed costs payments.
-This policy makes the effect of the recession large but very short-lived and eliminates any long-run effect.
-This active budget-neutral policy reduces the welfare cost of the recessions by 34\%, to -3.48\% CEV.
-This result underscores the importance of the intervention in reducing the cost of business cycles.
+This active policy makes the recession much shorter-lived and eliminates any long-run effect.
+Depending on whether the economy starts from a distorted or an undistorted steady-state, the cycle intervention can substantially reduce the welfare cost of the recession (up to 88\% of its CEV cost).
+This result underscores the importance of the intervention in reducing the cost of the recession.